archiron/ValidationsTools/README.md

 Launching the ROOT files creation
 - createROOTFiles.sh
-then ALL ROOT files are created, launch :
+When ALL ROOT files are created, launch :
 - reduceROOTSize.sh